 At the same time, financial institutions may be judged by criminal courts when they have performed a criminal offence as provided by the Argentine Criminal Code (e.g., the performance of non-authorised financial or securities intermediation).

 Furthermore, the FIL and BCRA communications regulate banking secrecy.
-Such regulations ban the disclosure of passive operations (e.g., savings accounts, checking accounts, time deposits and other liability products) to ensure the confidentiality of information and documents related to a financial entity's client and to a certain transaction, but only regarding information referring to passive operations and to an identified or identifiable customer.
+These regulations ban the disclosure of passive operations (e.g., savings accounts, checking accounts, time deposits and other liability products) to ensure the confidentiality of information and documents related to a financial entity's client and certain transactions, but only regarding information referring to passive operations and to an identified or identifiable customer.
 Notwithstanding, there are some exceptions to this rule (e.g., judicial disposition).
-The sanctions applicable for violations of banking secrecy rules are those established by the FIL, and may also constitute a criminal offence.
+The sanctions applicable for violations of banking secrecy rules are those established by the FIL; these may also constitute a criminal offence.

-In addition to their own equity, financial entities may also obtain funds from deposits (in Argentine pesos or US dollars) or investments from outside the financial sector, and from other alternative sources such as the issuance of bonds and by the performance of a public offering of their shares in the market.
+In addition to their own equity, financial entities may also obtain funds from deposits (in pesos or US dollars) or investments from outside the financial sector and from other alternative sources, such as the issuance of bonds and by the performance of a public offering of their shares in the market.

 The FIL includes, among financial entities' permitted activities, the capacity to:

 - receive loans;